Walker County, Texas: Education

 The Gulf Coast Trades Center, a charter school, is in an unincorporated area of the county.

 The Huntsville and New Waverly ISDs are assigned to Lone Star College.
 Areas of Walker County in Trinity ISD are assigned to Angelina College.
 The portion of Richards ISD in Walker County is zoned to Blinn College.

 Government and infrastructure

 The headquarters of the Texas Department of Criminal Justice (TDCJ), the Texas agency that operates adult state correctional facilities, are in Huntsville.

 Walker County has the highest number of state prisons and jails of all of the counties in Texas.
 Several TDCJ prisons for men, including the Byrd Unit, the Goree Unit, the Huntsville Unit, and the Wynne Unit, are in the Huntsville city limits.
 The Holliday Unit, a transfer unit, is in Huntsville.
 In addition the Ellis Unit and the Estelle Unit are in unincorporated areas of Walker County.
 The Huntsville Unit houses the State of Texas execution chamber.

 Politics

+Like most of Texas, Walker County was solidly Democratic for the first half of the 20th century.
+Before 1972, the only time a Republican carried the county was in 1956, and it became a Republican stronghold afterwards, with only one candidate carrying the county from that point forward.